FH-Cloud-Computing/website/docs/index.md

 <h1>Cloud Computing Fall 2020</h1>

 Welcome to the Cloud Computing Fall 2020!
 On this page you will find all learning materials you need to learn in order to pass the course.

 Please note that this lecture is worth 4 ECTS.
-This is calculated to be roughly 112 hours of study (5-7 hours of study per week recommended).
+This is calculated to be roughly 112 hours of study/exercise/project work (5-7 hours per week recommended).

 ---